ZahraaDk/Senior-Project/README.md

 <!-- Prototyping -->
 <img  src="./readme/title3.svg"  id="prototyping"/>

-> I designed my project to perform ETL processes, integrate data, and include it in a PowerBI Sample Dashboard.
+> We designed my project to perform ETL processes, integrate data, and include it in a PowerBI Sample Dashboard.

 ### Data Flow Diagram